University & Apprenticeship Fair – Milton Keynes Arena

 Year 13 Biology – Science Live

 January 2019: Four of the Year 13 Biology students came with me to Birmingham to attend an A-level Biology day called Science Live.
 We heard talks by eminent scientists including human fertility specialist Professor Robert Winston, research geneticist Professor Steve Jones, and science writer Dr Ben Goldacre.
 We heard fascinating talks about memory formation, eugenics, antibiotic resistance, the evolution of humans and the misuse of statistics.

 In addition there were talks from an examiner, telling the students about common pitfalls in exam technique, and suggesting the best ways to approach revision.

 The students found it interesting and informative, with lots of ideas from experts to make them think about real applications of Biology.

 Sixth Form Students at the Houses of Parliament

-On the 26th November a small group of Wykham Park Academy Sixth Form students were invited to London for a tour of the Houses of Parliament.
+26 November: A small group of Wykham Park Academy Sixth Form students were invited to London for a tour of the Houses of Parliament.
 The students were shown around all parts of this historic building including Westminster Hall, The House of Commons, The House of Lords and The Royal Robing Room.
 After the tour the students met with their local MP for North Oxfordshire, Victoria Prentis, for a brief insight into the life of an MP and what it means to play a key role in the UK’s democratic process.
 Victoria also answered questions put to her by the students on a range of local and national issues.
 The Horton hospital was discussed as well as school funding, Banbury Magistrates Court, criminal justice for youth offenders and even the prospect of a Nandos finding its way to Banbury soon!